Emergency Dental Care

 Few things in life are as stressful as a dental emergency—especially when they happen at inconvenient times.
 We do our best to help our patients prevent dental emergencies by taking a proactive approach to their dental health with routine check-ups.
 But even so, dental emergencies can happen.

 We make every effort to treat our emergency patients the same day at Kenmore Family Dental.
-If you are in pain, we will help get you comfortable again and schedule follow-up treatment as needed.
+If you are in pain, we will help alleviate the pain, repair what is needed, and schedule follow-up treatment as needed.

 Is Your Situation an Emergency?

 This is sometimes a difficult question to answer.
 Some emergencies require immediate attention in the clinic; others can be managed at home until we are able to see you in during normal business hours.
 If you are uncertain, we welcome your phone call.
 We can help assess whether you need to come to our dental surgery immediately.